Configuration is an API, not an SDK

 Well designed applications allow different ways to be configured.
 Each having it's pros and cons.

-If your app is a long running process, like a webserver, you can issue a SIGHUP signal so that it reloads it's config from files.
-Env vars and command line arguments cannot be easily changed from the outside after the program startup.
+If your app is a long running process, like a webserver, you can issue a

-Settings discoverability
+Settings discoverability¶

 But what happens if a setting is passed as command line argument but also exist in a config file?
 Which source is more important?